SandeepAswathnarayana/traffic-light-classifier_faster-r-cnn/README.md

 **Site**: Download the carla site's traffic light images from the ROS bag provided by Udacity

-### Step 2: Hand labelling the custom traffic light images:
+### Step 2: Annotate the custom traffic light images:
 Hand label the traffic light dataset images by using ['labelImg'](https://github.com/tzutalin/labelImg).
 Steps:
-- Clone the labelimg repository
+- Clone the labelImg repository
 - Follow along the installation steps meeting your python version requirements
 - Run 'python labelimg.py'
 - Open dir and open your traffic light dataset images